Jelly-Pudding/ereddicator/README.md

   - Upvoted content
   - Downvoted content
   - Hidden posts
 - **Edit-Only Mode**: For comments and posts, you can choose to only edit the content without deleting it.
+This may be desirable as Reddit is capable of restoring deleted comments.
 - **Karma Threshold**: You can set karma thresholds for comments and posts.
 Content with karma above or equal to the threshold will be preserved.
 - **Subreddit Filtering**:
   - Whitelist: Specify subreddits to exclude from processing.
   - Blacklist: Specify subreddits to exclusively process, ignoring all others.
+- **Date Range Filtering**: Set a specific date range to process content from, allowing you to target content from a particular time period.
+- **Dry Run Mode**: Simulate the removal process without actually making any changes.
+In this mode, Ereddicator will print out what actions would be taken (e.g. what comments and posts will be deleted) without modifying any of your Reddit content.
 - **Advertise Option**: When enabled, there's a 50% chance for each comment or post to be replaced with an advertisement for Ereddicator instead of random text before deletion.

 Note: As an added measure against the original content being read, the content replacement process (with either random text or an advertisement) occurs three times immediately before the final edit or deletion.